All Episodes

 Great to be with you.

-Great to have you here, Il Rushbow at 800 282-2882 in the email address El Rushbow at EIBNet.com.
+Il Rushbo at 800 282-2882 and the email address ilrushbow at EIBnet.com.

 I mentioned at the top of the program that can I share one other piece of news.

-It's just it's just astounding, folks.
+It's just, it's just astounding, folks.

-One of the reasons for writing the book is to take the values of this program to people that otherwise wouldn't hear the program.
+But I have to tell you, again, what I shared the first of the hour, first of the program, one of the reasons for writing the book is to take the values of this program to people that otherwise wouldn't hear the program.

-And like I said yesterday, you know, I'm folks, I am proud to be an American.
+And like I said yesterday, you know, I'm, folks, I am proud to be an American.

-I'm uh I have no embarrassment, no shame, no guilt, none whatsoever.
+I have no embarrassment, no shame, no guilt, none whatsoever.

 I want everybody to be proud of this country.

-I want everybody to love it.
+I want everybody to love.

 I'm not looking for nationalism.